1pm PT / 2pm MT / 3pm CT / 4pm ET

 Admission

-- All other ArtTable Members – $10 (Members may bring a guest for an additional $5)
+- ArtTable Members – $10 (ArtTable members may bring a guest for an additional $15)

 Not an ArtTable member?
 Join today!

-Accessibility: ArtTable is pleased to offer closed captioning for this program.
-Please email [email protected] with additional accessibility requirements.
+Accessibility: Automatic closed captioning will be available for this program.
+Please email [email protected] if you require additional accommodations.

 About the Speakers